tomtuamnuq/Speak2SeeCDK/README.md

 - **AuthStack**: Creates a Cognito User Pool and Client for user authentication.
 - **DataStack**: Creates the S3 bucket for audio/image files and the DynamoDB table that tracks processing items.
-- **Speak2SeeCdkStack**: Defines the workflow (Step Functions), integrating Transcribe, Comprehend, and Bedrock tasks.
+- **Speak2SeeCdkStack**: Defines the workflow (Step Functions), integrating Transcribe, and Bedrock tasks.
 Also configures Lambda functions to finalize and manage results, and updates the DynamoDB table.
 - **ApiStack**: Integrates API Gateway with Lambda functions for `/upload`, `/getAll`, and `/get/{itemID}` endpoints, using Cognito for authentication.

 ### Workflow Parts